perladvent/perl-advent-cfp/index.md

 ### Timelines ###

-* 11:59 PM EST Friday September 30th 2024: Deadline for article proposal
+* 11:59 PM EDT Friday September 30th 2024: Deadline for article proposal
   submission.

-* 11:59 PM EST Saturday **October 1st 2024**: Authors of all CFP submissions will be notified if their article has been accepted.
+* 11:59 PM EDT Saturday **October 1st 2024**: Authors of all CFP submissions will be notified if their article has been accepted.

-* 11:59 PM EST Tuesday **November 1st 2024**: First draft of article submission
+* 11:59 PM EDT Tuesday **November 1st 2024**: First draft of article submission
   committed by author into Perl Advent Calendar Github repository.
 This need not be 100% completed at this point, but at this stage the Perl Advent Calendar editorial team will start the editing process (correcting typos,